NLeSC/litstudy/docs/faq.rst

  * An Elsevier API key obtainable through the `Elsevier Developer Portal <https://dev.elsevier.com/>`_.
 You or (your institute) must require a Scopus subscription.
  * Be connected to the network of your University or Research Institute for which you obtained the API key.

-``litstudy`` will ask for the API key on the first time that it launches.
+LitStudy will ask for the API key on the first time that it launches.

 I'm having trouble connecting to Scopus!
 ----------------------------------------

-``litstudy`` internally uses the Python package `pybliometrics <https://pybliometrics.readthedocs.io/en/stable/configuration.html>`_ to communicate with the Scopus API.
+LitStudy internally uses the Python package `pybliometrics <https://pybliometrics.readthedocs.io/en/stable/configuration.html>`_ to communicate with the Scopus API.
 See the page on `pybliometrics configuration <https://pybliometrics.readthedocs.io/en/stable/configuration.html>`_ for more information.

 Alternatively, you can use one of the free alternatives to Scopus (see :doc:`api/sources`) such as, for example, SemanticScholar (``litstudy.search_semanticscholar``) or CrossRef (``litstudy.search_crossref``).